jalacloud/cybersecurity/Outcome-driven Metrics/03-intrusion-attemps.md

     ```
   - **Outcome**: A higher rate indicates a thorough and transparent process for handling intrusion attempts.

 #### **f.
-How are logs and other security event data collected and analyzed, and what tools and processes are used for this purpose?**
+How are logs and other security event data collected and analysed, and what tools and processes are used for this purpose?**
-- **Metric**: Percentage of security events logged and analyzed.
+- **Metric**: Percentage of security events logged and analysed.
   - **Formula**:
     ```markdown
     Logging and analysis rate =
-    (Number of logged and analyzed events / Total number of security events) * 100
+    (Number of logged and analysed events / Total number of security events) * 100
     ```
   - **Outcome**: A higher percentage suggests robust logging and monitoring practices.

 #### **g.
-How are security incidents classified and prioritized, and what response procedures are in place for each classification?**
+How are security incidents classified and prioritised, and what response procedures are in place for each classification?**
-- **Metric**: Percentage of security incidents correctly classified and prioritized.
+- **Metric**: Percentage of security incidents correctly classified and prioritised.
   - **Formula**:
     ```markdown
     Incident classification accuracy rate =